 - Subcutaneous lignocaine 0.4ml/Kg of 1% (4mg/kg)

-- For the neonatal population oral sucrose can be used.
+- For the neonatal population, oral sucrose can be used.

 The procedure 1:36

-- Prep the trolley by cleaning it with a detergent wipe and allow it to dry before the procedure set up
+- Prep the trolley by cleaning it with a detergent wipe and allow it to dry before the procedure setup.

-- Wash hands and don sterile gloves
+- Wash your hands and don sterile gloves.

 - Clean the area using the chlorhexidine solution to disinfect the skin around the procedure site.
-Do not place the used swab on the sterile field but dispose of it immediately in the bin.
-Wait for the skin to dry
+Do not place the used swab on the sterile field, but dispose of it immediately in the bin.
+Wait for the skin to dry.

 - Identify the desired space as described above